SemihKaracam/MaskAppWeb/README.md

 # MaskApp
-We detected students who did not wear masks with image processing and showed their penalty scores.
+We detected students who did not wear masks with image processing and showed their penalty scores.<br/>
 You can access the website in this project using this link <br/>
 https://maskappsite.netlify.app/ <br/>
 You can access face recognition codes from here <br/>